jddixon/alertz/README.md

 * DNS errors
 * hacking attempts

 All message types carry a UTC timestamp, a 32-bit value.
-Many or mosst message types will include an optional, possibly zero-length remarks section.
+Many or most message types will include an optional, possibly zero-length, remarks section.

 ### DNS Errors

-Some of the machines on the global Internet act as [name servers](https://en.wikipedia.org/wiki/Name_server).
+Some of the alertz-connected machines on the global Internet act as [name servers](https://en.wikipedia.org/wiki/Name_server).
 Each of these should report the same information on receiving a zone request.
 The name servers are monitored by a utility (not part of this project) which periodically requests zone information for domains handled by the name servers.
-If the information is not as expected, a **zoneMisMatch** message is sent over the alertz system.
+If the information is not as expected, a **zoneMismatch** message is sent over the alertz system.

 The utility monitoring the name servers relies a **zoneList**, a list of domain names to check.
 If this has internally inconsistent, the